 Pain at the incisions and overall pain is quite limited and has not been reported to be a problem.

 In the case of the artificial urinary sphincter (AUS) implantation, a six-week healing period should be observed after the incontinence surgery as this allows the cuff to heal around the urethra.
 During this healing period, the leakage of urine will continue as the device treating the incontinence isn’t activated at the time.
-Again, post-operative pain including incisional pain is limited and has not been a complaint of my patients.
+Again, post-operative pain including incisional pain is limited.
 Patients who’ve had an AUS implant surgery to regain bladder control stay overnight for observation predominantly to continue antibiotic therapy.
 A Foley catheter that is placed during the surgery is usually continued overnight for patient comfort and to avoid urine retention.

 Recovery from bladder leakage surgery

-Incontinence surgery recovery is quick, and my patients are typically able to resume daily activities within a couple of days.
+Incontinence surgery recovery may be quick, and my patients are typically able to resume daily activities within a couple of days.

 Patient experience in living with an incontinence implant device

 The male urethral sling is a passive device which means that no interaction is necessary to void or go to the bathroom.
-Continence is achieved by compression of the urethra.
-With the urethra compressed, the natural muscle closing capability that a patient has is supported.
-When a male sling patient needs to go to the bathroom, the closure muscle relaxes.
+Continence is achieved by repositioning of the urethra.
+The sling acts as a “hammock,” repositioning and supporting the urethra to help restore normal bladder control.23,52 When a male sling patient needs to go to the bathroom, the closure muscle relaxes.
 His bladder during voiding provides increased pressure.
-Together, these actions are enough to override the compression of the sling.
 Slings may lose some of their effectiveness over time which may be due to decreased tissue tension and decrease of muscle mass during normal aging.
 If incontinence returns to a bothersome level the sling procedure can be repeated or the patient can get an artificial urinary sphincter.

 The artificial urinary sphincter is an active device and it is designed to mimic the function of the muscular closure.
 This means that a patient needs to interact with the device to open the cuff that is wrapped around the urethra in order to be able to go to the bathroom.
 This is done by a single squeeze of the pump hidden on the side of the scrotum.
 The location of the pump at the side of the scrotum is chosen to allow urination at a urinal.
 It is easily accessible in a standing position.
-The cuff of the AUS is designed to close automatically after a period of 60-90 seconds.
-It should be noted that the sphincter cuff is also engineered to leave a slight opening in the urethra so ‘emergency voiding’ through a closed cuff is usually possible.
+The cuff of the AUS is designed to close automatically after a period of one to two minutes.